omniscientjs/omniscientjs.github.io/documents/documentation.md

 ### Wrapped `renderFunction`

-This is the render function that is passed off to React.
+This is the component's render function that is passed off to React.
 The function is called with the following parameters.

 ```js
 function (cursor[, cursor2, ..][, statics]) { }